Pawpaw banana aftertaste.

 Good quality, large, round fruits with few seeds.
-Great flavour and nice, thick texture make NC-1 a nice cultivar.
-Very cold hardy, early ripening and proven in cooler climates!
+Great flavour and a nice, thick texture make NC-1 a great cultivar.
+Very cold hardy, early ripening and proven to grow and fruit in cooler climates!
 Considered a good cultivar in general but also has good potential for developing other early-ripening, cold-hardy and resilient northern cultivars, due to its Ontario, Canada origination.
-Fruit texture and flavour is ver good, smooth, buttery and very sweet.
+Fruit texture and flavour is very good, smooth, buttery and very sweet.

 Very sweet, tropical flavour but not overly strong.
 Banana overtones with mango undertones and melon aftertaste.